BGP Route Reflector Basics

 • Routes received from non-client neighbors are reflected to Route-Reflector-client neighbors only.

-• Set the Originator-ID attribute in the reflected update if it is not already set.
+• Setting the Originator-ID attribute in the reflected update if it is not already set.

-• Add the Cluster-ID to the Cluster-list attribute in the reflected update.
+• Adding the Cluster-ID to the Cluster-list attribute in the reflected update.

 • A Route Reflector reflects routes considered as best routes only.
-If more than one update is received for the same network, the BGP best route is only reflected.
+If more than one update is received for the same destination, only the BGP best route is reflected.

 • A Route Reflector is not allowed to change any attributes of the reflected routes including the next-hop attribute.